isomerpages/ura-lkywcp/_apply/2a-stage-a.md

 permalink: /stage-a/
 third_nav_title: Nominations
 image: /images/stage-a-nominations.jpg
-description: Nominations for the 2024 Prize are now open!
+description: Final call for nominations for the 2024 Prize!

 ---

 #### **Instructions**

-Nominations for the 2024 Prize are now open!
+Final call for nominations for the 2024 Prize!
 The Prize is **<mark>awarded to cities only</mark>**.
 Please complete Stage A before proceeding to [Stage B](/stage-b/).

 - [Stage A Nomination Form](#nomination-form)